atavacron/NST_instagram/README.md

 # NST INSTAGRAM
-This app integrates Google Drive API, Tensorflow and Instagram Bot to automatically extract images from Google Drive folder, specifically paintings and your own pictures so we can train a **Neural Style Transfer** algorithm and upload pictures on Instagram, scheduled by cron.
+This app integrates Google Drive API, Tensorflow and Instagram Bot to automatically extract images from Google Drive folder, specifically paintings and your own pictures so we can train a **Neural Style Transfer** algorithm and upload pictures on Instagram, scheduled by crontab.
-Thoug is cool to have your NST photos uploaded to Instagram the main goal of this app is to store data on best hyperparameters (using logs.csv file).
+Just as a parenthesis, thoug is cool to have your NST photos uploaded to Instagram, the **main goal of this app is to store data on best hyperparameters** (using logs.csv file).

 <p align="center">
   <img src="pipeline.png" />